 The school has worked hard to ensure that we comply with the requirements of the Regulation, because we take your privacy seriously.
 We will include aspects of the GDPR in the IT and computing curriculum so that the children learn how to protect their privacy and online reputation in our highly technological world.

 The school staff have received training so that they are familiar with the requirements of the GDPR.
-Please see attached privacy notices and policy.
+Please see attached privacy notices.